 Connections can be made in a number of surrounding Caribbean islands, including Puerto Rico, St. Lucia, Antigua, Dominica, Guadeloupe, and St. Martin.

-Look below for airline service from other airports in the Caribbean.
-Even if you can't get a flight directly from an airport near you, making a connection through another airport in the Caribbean could be a good solution.
+See the following chart for airline service from airports in the region.
+If you can't get a flight directly from your favorite airport, taking a connecting flight from another airport in the Caribbean may be a great option.

 |Castries, Saint Lucia||SLU||Air Antilles Express, Air Caraibes, LIAT|